Rachita2/Payment-Donation/README.md

-# Payment-Donation
+# Payment_gateway_integration
-The Sparks Foundation Donation Website comprising of Payment Gateway Integration for Donating specific amount of Money directly to the Foundation.
+website using html and css for the task given by The Sparks Foundation